MoFEM/mofem-cephas/joss/paper.md

   depends on direction in curvilinear basis, e.g. solid shells with arbitrary higher approximation order on the surface and arbitrary lower order through the thickness of the shell.
-This approach also sets the benchmark in terms of how finite element codes are implemented, introducing a concept of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on the finite element directly.
+This approach also sets the benchmark in terms of how finite element codes are implemented, introducing a concept of pipelines of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on the finite element directly.
 Such an approach simplifies code writing, testing and validation,